 The Elk Grove Historical Society is an all volunteer non-profit organization.
-The board consists of six elected positions voted on by the membership (300) in November of each year and three appointed positions.
+The board consists of six elected positions voted on by the membership (350+) in November of each year and three appointed positions by those six.
 All are society members who have stepped up to a bigger role.
-Here is a small synopsis of each 2018 board member’s history and interests.
+Here is a small synopsis of each board member’s history and interests.

 RHOADS SCHOOL DIRECTOR – Roberta Tanner